-- A. Authorized transactions are those within the limits of the Public Funds Investment Act of 1995 as listed in Part III above.
-Clarendon College normally deals with the following: - 1.
-Certificates of Deposit - 2.
-Treasury Bills or Notes - 3.
-TexPool or Lone Star and any obligation of the State of Texas - Any item outside of the Clarendon College depository bank shall require approval by the Investment Committee and required Board action and be recorded in the Board minutes. - B. Prohibited transactions are any that are not within the limits of those listed in Part III.
-Examples are as follows:
+A. Authorized transactions are those within the limits of the Public Funds

+Investment Act of 1995 as listed in Part III above.

+Any item outside of the Clarendon College depository bank shall require approval by the Investment Committee and require Board action, and be recorded in the Board minutes.

-- 1. Common Stock or any stock in a corporation - 2.
+- B. Prohibited transactions are any that are not within the limits of those listed in Part III.
+Examples are as follows: - 1.
+Common Stock or any stock in a corporation - 2.
 Investments in a Savings and Loan - 3.
 Bonds other than those listed above (No Junk Bonds) - 4.
-Sales of donated stock are kept until receiving a fair market price. - V. CRITERIA FOR MEASURING INVESTMENT PERFORMANCE - A. Each month the Investment Officer shall prepare a written report of investment transactions for all College funds for the preceding reporting period and submit this report to the President and to the Board of Regents.
+Sales of donated stock are kept until receiving a fair market price.

+V. CRITERIA FOR MEASURING INVESTMENT PERFORMANCE

+- A. Each month the Investment Officer shall prepare a written report of investment transactions for all College funds for the preceding reporting period and submit this report to the President and to the Board of Regents.
 This report must contain the type of instrument, type of funds invested, interest accrued, length of time for investment, maturity date, rate of return, projected return, and principal invested.
 This report must be prepared jointly by all investment officers of the College and be signed by each investment officer. - B. The College's auditing firm shall perform a compliance audit of management controls on investments and adherence to this investment policy.
 The audit must include a formal review of the monthly investment reports to the Board.
 Any findings that result from these audit procedures shall be reported to the Board of Regents in the annual report to the Board by the independent audit.